 Trade All the Stars

-This story originally appeared in the anthology Fragments of Life’s Heart, available from Amazon in both print and Kindle form.
-The story is a prequel to my novel Kismet.
+This story originally appeared in the now out-of-print anthology Fragments of Life’s Heart.
+This is a prequel to my novel Kismet.

 At this exact moment, everything aligned to make daylight in New Coyoacán the brightest it could be.
 In another twelve minutes, the Ring would face Ceres’ dark side and the ambient light would dim, if only by a few dozen lumens thanks to mirrors and reflective particles far too high up to see.
 As she looked up at her self-chosen namesake right now, though, Bright Sky had to squint.
 That was good.
 It centered her enough to suppress the growling.
 “What happened to taking all the time I need?”